UB-Mannheim/sci-work-course/doc/install-linux.md

 ### Manual download and installation

-We recommend to install TexLive via command line or Synaptic Package Manager as described above.
-If there should occur any problems with that, you still can do it the hard way:
+We recommend installing TexLive via command line or Synaptic Package Manager as described above.
+If there should occur any problems with that, you can go the hard way and install TeXlive:

 Go to the [TexLive Distribution](https://www.tug.org/texlive/) website in any browser and click on the [download](https://www.tug.org/texlive/acquire-netinstall.html) link in the first item: